Is Wagyu Beef Worth It? Absolutely.

 These cows are bred and raised in a highly particular way, to produce the copious marbling that Wagyu is known for.
 It is these delicate patterns of pure white intramuscular fat that creates the silky, unbelievable tender texture.

+If "wagyu" is directly tied to Japan - then is North American Wagyu not really Wagyu?
 At the risk of sounding too lawyerly – yes, and no.

 There are North American Wagyu producers who raise these Japanese breeds, so you may see Wagyu beef from North America.
 North American farmers may incorporate other breeds into their herds, to keep some of the flavour and texture of true Japanese Wagyu, at a more affordable price point.

-True Wagyu comes directly from Japan.
+Still, true Wagyu comes directly from Japan.

+What is Kobe beef?
 Kobe beef is Wagyu from a particular Prefecture of Japan (Hyogo Prefecture, specifically).

 In the same way, Matsusaka beef and Omi beef are also types of Wagyu beef, from different regions.